 How to Propagate an Avocado Plant from Seed

-You'll need a small plant pot, potting soil, toothpicks, a glass or jar, and a fresh avocado pit.
+You'll need a small plant pot, potting soil, toothpicks, glass or jar, and a fresh avocado pit.

 Step 1: Wash the avocado pit so that no avocado flesh remains.